pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

 > COPY archives /opt/pega/kit/archives
 > COPY rules /opt/pega/kit/rules
 ```

- These instructions allow you to build your Docker image by taking the Pega public image, pega-install-ready image on DockerHub, and also  copying three folders from distribution image to build your installation image.
+These instructions direct a docker build function to use the Pega public Docker image, pega-install-ready, and these three folders from the Pega distribution image in order to build your Pega Platform installation image.

 5. Save the text-only file with the filename, "dockerfile", without an extension, in the \<local filepath\>/\<platform\>-demo/\<pega-distribution-image\> folder where you extracted the Pega distribution on your local system.